imbacraft/dusk.nvim/README.md

 2. Git 2.23+
 3. Ripgrep (for telescope)
 4. Nodejs (for copilot and treesitter)
+5. Neovim node client (npm install -g neovim) - [neovim/node-client](https://github.com/neovim/node-client)
-5. Gcc package to be able to compile treesitter parsers (check your package manager for a gcc package)
+6. "zig", "clang", or "gcc" executables to be able to compile treesitter parsers (check your package manager for one of these)
-6. Treesitter-cli nodejs module (Check your package manager for a treesitter or treesitter-cli package)
+7. Treesitter-cli nodejs module (Check your package manager for a treesitter or treesitter-cli package)
-7. Java 11 (for Java LSP server)
+8. Java 11 (for Java LSP server)
-8. A font with nerdfont icons (my suggestion: https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack)
+9. A font with nerdfont icons (my suggestion: https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack)

 NOTE: Run :checkhealth command to see what other dependencies you might be missing and to receive help if you have problems with installation.